 PCB Assembly and Aerospace, What are the Factors?

 Aircrafts fly in a wide assortment of conditions and sometimes it can get quite extreme.
 That’s why it is crucial that the PCB boards intended for aerospace are sturdy enough to take it all.
 When you are thousands of feet up in the air, there is no option for electrical failure.

-With this in mind, you are probably wondering what goes into the decision process when making PCP boards for aerospace.
-We, as a PCP Assembly Manufacturer wanted to go over this very topic and provide the info in a digestible format.
+With this in mind, you are probably wondering what goes into the decision process when making PCB boards for aerospace.
+We, as a PCB Assembly Manufacturer wanted to go over this very topic and provide the info in a digestible format.

 How Long It Can Last Before Requiring Maintenance?

 Aircraft require maintenance just like any other vehicle.
 Every aspect of it gets inspected to ensure a safe flight, and this is no different for the PCB boards.
 While Custom PCB Assembly companies make their boards as sturdy as possible, they eventually will need to be maintained.